chriskonnertz/RegEx/README.md

 $regEx->addRepetition(2, RepetitionEx::INFINITE, "ab"); // Produces "ab{2,}" and matches 2..n "ab"
 ```

-Adds one ore more partial expressions to the total regular expression and wrap them in a "repetition" expression.
+Adds one ore more partial expressions to the total regular expression and wraps them in a "repetition" expression.
 Expects the minimum and the maximum of repetitions as the first two arguments.
-The parts of this expression have to appear $min to $max times in the testes string.
+The parts of this expression have to appear `$min` to `$max` times in the tested string.

+> This method uses the `RepetitionEx` expression class.

 ### addCapturingGroup